pcmarts/Collab-Room-Telegram-App/docs/discovery/README.md

 - `Stack`: Container component that manages the stack of cards
 - `SwipeableCard`: Individual card component with swipe gestures
-- `CollaborationDialog`: Modal component for displaying collaboration details
+- `CollaborationDetailsDialog`: Enhanced modal component that displays comprehensive collaboration and company information
 - `MatchNotification`: Component that displays when a match is found
 - `EmptyState`: Component displayed when no cards are available, with action buttons